Kong/docs.konghq.com/app/_includes/md/plugins-hub/sandbox.md

 <!---shared with plugins that accept custom lua code --->

-The sandboxing consists of several limitations in the way the Lua code can be executed, for heightened security.
+Sandboxing consists of several limitations in the way the Lua code can be executed, for heightened security.

 The following functions are not available because they can be used to abuse the system: